-Pick n Mix brings you short and concise reviews from the world of TV and film.
-Our Pick and Mix recommendations are rooted in diversity, featuring new releases, classics and hidden gems.
+Quick Picks brings you short reviews of films available to rent, buy or stream now.
 This edition features Tammy and the T-Rex, A Glitch in the Matrix and Justice Society: World War II.

 Tammy and the T-Rex (1994) Rent or Buy Now